 Why you’ll love this cake

 This lemon cake with strawberry frosting is a showstopper.
 An impressive, yet simple, summery dessert.
-And it’s one of the most delicious cakes I’ve ever eaten if I do say so myself.
+The cake is based on my favorite recipe from pastry school, and the buttercream is totally unreal.
+It’s one of the most delicious cakes I’ve ever eaten if I do say so myself!
 Just a few highlights about this recipe:

 - It’s the perfect balance of sweet, tart, and bright thanks to the lemon zest.

 - This layer cake looks impressive but it’s honestly easy AF to make.

 - The cake is dense enough that it can be stacked into layers while still being light and fluffy!

 - You can get up to 12 servings out of this cake so it’s great for parties and holidays.

 - We’re going with the naked frosting style because, lazy.

 - Sugar – to add a bit of sweetness to the cake.
 Regular granulated is what I use.